hooh-hooah/AI_Tips/mods/Hairs.md

 - Did you setup Dynmaic Bones?
 - Did you setup Dynamic Bones properly?
 - Did you make nice textures?
-- Did you changed shader?
+- Did you changed hair material's shader to ILLUSION's nice hair shader?
-- Did you made it siderloader mod?
+- Did you made it into a siderloader mod?

 - <u>**Did fucking you re-zipped the mod to update?**</u>

+## FAQ

+- Bruh dithering

+  embrace it or make your own shader you coomer

+- What the hell?
+I can only use ONE MATERIAL?

+  yes and it's not my fault. blame ILLUSION

+- Do i have to change shader every sigle fucking time?

+  atm, yes.
+Expect me to make new hair shader replica or you can just keep doing it.

 ## Troubleshooting

-- bruh
+- Why is my mod is not updating?

+  <u>**Did fucking you re-zipped the mod to update?**</u>

+- Hair texture is not transparent/is flat

+  Did you referenced hair texture in prefab assetbundle from list? then please. separate the assetbundle.